Home Activities and Further Support

 We will listen and try to help, and if necessary help you get support via the community hubs and Essex Welfare Service which have been set up during the COVID-19 crisis to provide a variety of support, from help walking dogs, collecting medication or shopping to referrals for young people with mental ill-health.

 We also are delivering Counselling services for individuals, couples, siblings and if appropriate the young person with the additional need.
-Please see below or our Parent/Carer Services page for more details.
+Please see Our Sessions and Support Services page for more details.

 Easy Read Guides - Corona Resources